jro31/jethro-codes/_articles/my-story.md

 ![Le Wagon, Bali campus](/images/my-story/le-wagon.jpeg) _Le Wagon, Bali campus, October 2018_

-The reason, or one of the reasons I chose Bali, was that being as stressful as I was anticipating it'd be, being a stone's throw from the beach would be a God-send in keeping you sane.
+The reason, or one of the reasons I chose Bali, was that being as stressful as I was anticipating that the bootcamp would be, being a stone's throw from the beach would be a God-send in keeping you sane.

 Not being in London would also mean that I could find some accommodation right by the campus, and the cost of living in Bali would be so much lower than the other cities I was considering (Barcelona and Tel Aviv).

-My main fear countering these benefits, was that being the holiday destination that it is, people would come to the bootcamp and to them it would be a holiday, and I'd find myself working with some very unmotivated peers.
+My main fear countering these benefits, was that being the holiday destination that it's known as, people would come to the bootcamp in Bali and to them it would be a holiday, and I'd find myself working with some very unmotivated peers.

 So I had a few 'come to Jesus' moments with myself before I left Bangkok, where I really focussed my mind on what I wanted from this, and how I wanted it to go, promising that I wouldn't be swayed by the actions of others.

-The bootcamp itself cost around £5,000 [check this].
+The bootcamp itself cost around £5,000.
 Adding on the cost of living for two months, it was more or less going to drain my savings.

 While some of my peers seemed to come here on a whim, or as something to do, for me this was my future.
 If it went wrong, I'd be unemployable and out of money, and the best I'd be able to hope for would be teaching English again, which I was trying to escape.

 So where as others went out, and socialised, and learned to surf, I did none of that.

 I'd code from 9am to 7pm everyday as the campus was open.
-Then I'd take my laptop back to the room I was renting, and code until bed.
+Then I'd take my laptop back to my room and code until bed.
 I'd code on weekends.

 Where my attitude lay, was that if I gave it 100%, and I still failed to make it as a software engineer, then ok, I can live with that.